Career Counseling and Support Services Workshop Policies ~ Sp 2016

-Thank you so much for your interest in using Career Connection services.
-In an effort to provide quality workshops in a timely manner, the following policies are effective Spring 2014.
+Thank you so much for your interest in using Career Counseling and Support Services services.
+In an effort to provide quality workshops in a timely manner, the following policies are effective Spring 2016.

 Career related requests made by academic units will be forwarded to internal career service offices when applicable

 - Career related workshops can be requested during office hours by students, faculty, and staff by calling 614-688-3898 or e-mailing us to email@example.com or firstname.lastname@example.org

 - Evening workshops are conducted during Spring 2016 on Mondays and Tuesdays between the hours of 7:30 and 9:00 PM Additional days may be added and/or changed in subsequent semesters)

 - Workshops run between 60 and 90 minutes